 Common Causes of Misfiring in a Dodge RAM 1500by Johnno CaryUpdated August 11, 2023

 There are many systems in place to ensure that the engine in your vehicle will operate as designed.
 A smoothly running engine is often taken for granted until a problem comes to light and the operator is left to diagnose the problem.
 A misfire is often chalked up to ignition timing when, in fact, there are a number of reasons the engine could be running rough.
-If you find yourself in the unfortunate position of having a misfire in your Dodge Ram, understand that there are many reasons your vehicle might be acting up.
+If you find yourself in the unfortunate position of having a misfire or the dreaded check engine light in your Dodge Ram, understand that there are many common causes your vehicle might be acting up.